The Top 7 Office Party Gaffes to Avoid

 Flirting With Coworkers or Their Significant Others at the Office Party

 Flirting, especially mixed with alcohol, is unwanted at a business event.
 It is unwelcome, unexpected, and usually—unwanted and even insulting.
 Flirting that involves touching can result in a sexual harassment complaint in a worst-case scenario.
-At best, it annoys coworkers at an event that is supposed to draw people closer together and create a stronger team.
-At worst, it damages your reputation forever.

 Bringing Children or Uninvited Guests to the Office Party